WirelessLife/azure-docs/articles/virtual-desktop/deploy-azure-ad-joined-vm.md

 > This preview version is provided without a service level agreement, and is not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 > For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 This article will walk you through the process of deploying and accessing Azure Active Directory joined virtual machines in Azure Virtual Desktop.
-This removes the need to have line-of-sight from the VM to an on-premise or virtualized Active Directory Domain Controller (DC) or to deploy Azure AD Domain services (Azure AD DS).
+This removes the need to have line-of-sight from the VM to an on-premises or virtualized Active Directory Domain Controller (DC) or to deploy Azure AD Domain services (Azure AD DS).
 In some cases, it can remove the need for a DC entirely, simplifying the deployment and management of the environment.
 These VMs can also be automatically enrolled in Intune for ease of management.

 > [!NOTE]
 > Azure Virtual Desktop (Classic) doesn't support this feature.